simpligility/maven-android-sdk-deployer/README.markdown

       <scope>provided</scope>
     </dependency>

-  for the compatibility extra (ATTENTION!
+For the compatibility extra (ATTENTION!
 Do NOT use provided scope!!)

     <dependency>
       <groupId>android.support</groupId>